OfficeDev/teams-toolkit-samples/in-meeting-app/docs/azure-bot-channels-registration.md

 1. In your browser, sign into the [Azure portal](https://portal.azure.com/).
 1. In the left navigation panel, select **Resource groups**.
-1. In the upper left of the displayed window, select **Add** tab to create a new resource group.
+1. In the upper left of the displayed window, select **Create** tab to create a new resource group.
 You'll be prompted to provide the following:
     1. **Subscription**.
 Use your existing subscription.
     1. **Resource group**.
 Enter the name for the resource group.
 An example could be  *TeamsResourceGroup*.
 Remember that the name must be unique.
     1. From the **Region** drop-down menu, select *West US*, or a region close to your applications.